colby72/firewall_proof/README.md

 - **Thourough features:** Provide comprehensive network security analysis features and algorithms.

 - **Free:** Available for large corporations, but also to small and mid-size companies who rarely have financial and human resources for a dedicated cyber security team.

+But most importantly, I'm doing it to learn, sharpen my programming skills, practice my hobby  ... and to have fun.